 – Intrusive and bossy.
 Giving orders and making demands without listening.

 – Pushy about getting a job done without giving others enough time to process or prepare.

 INFJs are usually seen as reserved yet compassionate and caring.
 Their intuitions are often kept to themselves unless they are with people they trust deeply.
-They tend to keep part of themselves hidden and may seem “difficult to know”.
-They tend to listen more then they talk, unless the conversation is very moving or stimulating to them, in which case they can speak passionately for long periods of time, seeming more like extroverts than introverts.
+They tend to keep part of themselves hidden and may seem “difficult to know.”
+They usually listen more then they speak, unless the conversation is very moving or stimulating to them, in which case they can speak passionately for long periods of time, seeming more like extroverts than introverts.

 Because INFJs have a driving desire to stay focused on the future and global perspectives they can seem distracted if they are involved in a conversation that is focused primarily on day-to-day details.
 They tend to use metaphor and analogy in their speech more than literal details and this can make them seem confusing to other types.